-In accounting for VAT, the Council complies with the SSAP 5, Accounting for Value Added Tax and VAT is excluded from the main accounting statements unless it is not recoverable.
-The Council's partial exemption status is reviewed on an annual basis.
+In accounting for VAT, the Council complies with FRS102 (The Financial Reporting Standard applicable in the UK) and VAT is excluded from the main accounting statements unless it is not recoverable under normal tax rules.
+The Council's partial exemption status is reviewed on an annual basis to ensure that VAT incurred as a result of exempt supplies remains below the HM Revenue and Customs allowable threshold of 5% to ensure it remains recoverable.